-The year 2014 marked the culmination of a ground-breaking three-year curatorial partnership with The Whitechapel Gallery, London.
-This partnership realized exhibitions by Brazilian artist Beatriz Milhazes, Romanian-born twin brothers, Gert & Uwe Tobias, and American Icon Jasper Johns.
+The year 2014 marked the culmination of a ground-breaking three-year curatorial partnership with the Whitechapel Gallery, London.
+This partnership realized exhibitions by Brazilian artist Beatriz Milhazes, Romanian-born twin brothers, Gert & Uwe Tobias and American Icon Jasper Johns.

-The Gallery presented Per Kirkeby: Echo of the Light, in 2015-16, an exhibition of selected works by celebrated Danish artist Per Kirkeby, co-curated by Olivier Berggruen, writer and art Historian and Kadee Robbins, Director of Michael Werner Gallery London.
+The Gallery presented Per Kirkeby: Echo of the Light, in 2015-16, an exhibition of selected works by celebrated Danish artist Per Kirkeby, co-curated by Olivier Berggruen, writer and art historian and Kadee Robbins, Director of Michael Werner Gallery London.

 In 2017, renowned British painter and President of the Royal Academy of Arts Christopher Le Brun PRA was shown in a major two-part exhibition titled Composer which opened in February 2017.
 The exhibition displayed a body of work drawing from the connection between painting and music.
 Held over by popular demand, the Le Brun exhibition at The Gallery concluded on May 12, 2017.

 In January 2018, the first annual exhibition at Windsor in a three-year collaboration with the Royal Academy of Arts featured the work of British artist and Turner Prize winner, Grayson Perry CBE RA, in a multi-media exhibition titled Grayson Perry Making Meaning.
 The exhibition featured Perry’s contemporary ceramics, embroidery and tapestries.

 The Gallery opened Sir Michael Craig-Martin’s Present Sense in January 2019.
 The exhibition was the artist’s most comprehensive exhibition in the U.S. to date and The Gallery’s first to include an outdoor installation.
 More than 35 works including recent paintings, sculptures, prints and editions were featured.